ScreenFlow

 Detailed Review of ScreenFlow

-In order to get started with the app, I watched several tutorial videos from their resource section.
+To get started with the app, I watched several tutorial videos from their resource section.
 I highly recommend you do so as well.
 I then created this video to demonstrate the main features of ScreenFlow.

 Setup & Interface

 When you first download ScreenFlow, the app will ask to be moved to your applications folder.
-Once things are up and running, I was impressed with the cleanliness of the design, which fits well with the rest of my Mac.
+Once things were up and running, I was impressed with the cleanliness of the design, which fits well with the rest of my Mac.
 It was a refreshing change from crowded interfaces and overlapping buttons.
 There are three options to get going with ScreenFlow.

 You can choose “New Recording” to create new media by capturing your screen and/or microphone.
 Alternatively, you can create a new blank document or open one you’re already working on.
 No matter what you choose you’ll eventually end up here: